j-briant/j-briant.github.io/_posts/2024-08-16-stop-using-fme.md

 ### And that's it for now

-Fortunately there are not much that you can't do without FME.
+Fortunately, FME is not that esential.
 Maybe you won't need to pay for the license for long...

 ## Conclusion